 Summary of the Social Navigation Hypothesis of

-individuals typically become deeply embedded in a complicated matrix of socioeconomic
+individuals become deeply embedded in a complex matrix of socioeconomic

-relationships that are the source of all the goods and services a person
+relationships that are the source of all essential goods and services a person

 needs to achieve virtually any fitness-related goal.
-But, embeddedness in this support system involves myriad group-level and personal obligations and
+But, this same complex interactive support system entails myriad obligations and

 expectations.
-Thus, it easily can become a kind of political and socioeconomic
+Thus, it easily can become a kind of socioeconomic

 prison.
-On occasion, this sticky relational web may keep an individual stuck in a societal niche that, for them, has become obsolete and costly compared to alternative niches the person could occupy, given a regime of social support for adaptive (fitness-enhancing) niche revision.
+On occasion, it may keep an individual tied to a societal niche that, for them, has become obsolete and costly compared to alternative niches that

-“Social Navigation Hypothesis” (SNH) is a multifaceted conceptual model of unipolar depression based on an appreciation of
+“Social Navigation Hypothesis” (SNH) is based on an appreciation of

-the great seriousness of the fitness dilemma outlined above, and the great ease with which
+the great seriousness of the fitness dilemma outlined above and the ease with which

 many major negative life events such as the loss of a valued, socioeconomically